DHTMLX/docs-suite/docs/grid/configuration.md

 **Related sample:** [Grid.
 Row expander.
 Subgrid with rows expanded by criteria](https://snippet.dhtmlx.com/pbubj175)

-### Saving the state of nested components or data in sub-rows
+### Saving state of nested components or data in sub-rows

-You can save the state of the nested components or the data of sub-rows while updating data, scrolling or collapsing sub-rows, using the `preserve` property of the [`subRowConfig`](grid/api/grid_subrowconfig_config.md) configuration option of Grid.
+You can save the state of the nested components or the data of sub-rows while updating data, scrolling or collapsing sub-rows by using the `preserve` property of the [`subRowConfig`](grid/api/grid_subrowconfig_config.md) configuration option of Grid.
 By default, sub-rows are destroyed when they are hidden (e.g. if a row leaves the visible area during scrolling) or collapsed, which leads to resetting of any changes made in the inner components.

 When the `preserve: true` setting is specified, sub-rows save their content even after being destroyed or hidden.
 It means that any change (such as sorting, data input or state change) is saved and the sub-row is restored in the same state when displayed again.